krazzer/kikcms/readme.md

 ## CMS

-To be able to login to the CMS, make sure you change the default `info@kiksaus.nl` user to the e-mail address to your liking (even though it doesn't matter much, because all e-mails will be catched by mailhog anyway)
+To be able to login to the CMS, make sure you create a user in the `cms_user` table, with an e-mail address and role set to `developer`.

 Now go to [https://localhost:9001/cms](https://localhost:9001/cms) to login (use password lost to activate your account)